Microsoft Considering ‘Surface Phone,’ But Not This Year

 A Surface phone would presumably bypass carriers and receive software update directly from Microsoft, just as Nexus devices do from Google.
 Windows Phone 7 owners battled against carriers to receive regular updates that were held back in some cases.
 Whereas Google’s acquisition of Motorola Mobility isn’t necessarily a sign of the search giant entering into its own hardware business at the expense of its Nexus partners, Microsoft’s Surface move signals a new future for a company synonymous with software.
 A Microsoft-made phone would pit it directly against its ally — Nokia.

 Nokia has bet the company on Windows Phone.
-Although the Finnish firm looks set to pocket $1 billion in annual income from Microsoft, thanks to quarterly platform support payments of $250 million for using Windows Phone, potential Surface phone could upset that strategic alliance.
+Although the Finnish firm looks set to pocket $1 billion in annual income from Microsoft, thanks to quarterly platform support payments of $250 million for using Windows Phone, a potential Surface phone could upset that strategic alliance.
 Nokia’s Windows Phone sales are increasing each quarter, but not by as much as hoped.
 Microsoft appears to be increasing its Windows Phone efforts with HTC too, rekindling an old romance.
 The tricky balance of a Surface phone may undo this work.

 Microsoft is changing rapidly, with CEO Steve Ballmer saying the future lies in a “devices-and-services company.”
 While Google continues to offer software and services at low-cost to OEMs, undermining Windows and Windows Phone license fees, Microsoft is battling to ensure the Windows ecosystem remains attractive to consumers and businesses who are continuing to focus on mobile devices.
-Unless Windows Phone manages to secure some improved momentum with version 8, then don’t be surprised to see Surface phone next year.
-Nokia CEO Stephen Elop says he has “no indications they are planning to do their own phone,” but in separate interview he also admits he didn’t know about the Surface tablet either.
+Unless Windows Phone manages to secure some improved momentum with version 8, then don’t be surprised to see a Surface phone next year.
+Nokia CEO Stephen Elop says he has “no indications they are planning to do their own phone,” but in a separate interview he also admits he didn’t know about the Surface tablet either.
 “We were no different than anybody else.”
 If Microsoft is preparing to launch a Surface phone, then, like its tablet, it will surprise everyone.

 Via: The Verge